Brew-House/Wallet_Street_Cousin/TOKENOMICS.md

 ---

 ## No Tax.
 No Presale.
 No Burn.
+- **10% of this allocation will be used for the initial Monsoon Liquidity drop**
+- **1.5% of supply to Community Faucet**
-**10% of this allocation will be used for the initial Monsoon Liquidity drop** **1% of this allocation for Founder's 'Word of Mouth' drops - capped at 100 000 $WSC per person / wallet.**
+- **1% of this allocation for Founder's 'Word of Mouth' drops - capped at 100 000 $WSC per person / wallet.**
-**Remainin - 21.5% - rolling escrow 36 contracts**
+- **Remainin - 20% - rolling escrow 36 contracts**
+- **Founder pledges 60K WFLR to be staked and delegated to this wallet, to be returned when vesting period ends, accrued rewards will remain in the treasury wallet**

 $WSC is what it says it is — **meme-native**, **community-forward**, **liquidity-focused**, **and discerning**